 Convert STDF To CSV and Other Formats

-STDF QuickChange is published as a Windows installer, a Mac OS X installer or a gzipped tar file so that it can easily be installed on Linux servers.
+STDF QuickChange is published as a gzipped tar file so that it can easily be installed on Linux servers or any personal computer.
 In the following instructions, the name of the downloaded file will vary slightly, depending on the actual version to be installed.

-- On Linux, download the STDF QuickChange gzipped tar file.
-Then, run gunzip and tar -xf on the downloaded file.
+- Download the STDF QuickChange gzipped tar file.
+Then, on Linux or Mac OS X run gunzip and tar -xf on the downloaded file.
+On Widows, use 7-zip or an equivalent to extract the files into the directory you choose.
 For ease of use, we recommend adding the directory into which you untarred the files to your path.
+We can provide you instructions on adding the directory to your path if you need them.

 Often you can use the supplied data conversion script like this: